golemfactory/golem-js/README.md

 })().catch(console.error);
 ```

-### Read more

-- Read about [other available usage patterns](./docs/USAGE.md) to learn more on how you can leverage the SDK.
+Read about [other available usage patterns](./docs/USAGE.md) to learn more on how you can leverage the SDK.
-- Check the [`examples` directory](./examples) for working examples showcasing various features of the SDK.
-All examples
-  are continuously E2E tested.

 ## Examples